CVE-2025-54276: Out-of-bounds Read (CWE-125) in Adobe Substance3D - Modeler

 Technical Analysis

 CVE-2025-54276 is an out-of-bounds read vulnerability classified under CWE-125 affecting Adobe Substance3D - Modeler versions 1.22.3 and earlier.
-The vulnerability arises during the parsing of a crafted file, where the software reads beyond the allocated memory buffer.
-This memory corruption can be leveraged by an attacker to execute arbitrary code with the privileges of the current user.
-The attack vector requires the victim to open a maliciously crafted file, making user interaction mandatory.
-The vulnerability impacts confidentiality, integrity, and availability, as arbitrary code execution can lead to data theft, modification, or system compromise.
-The CVSS 3.1 base score is 7.8, reflecting a high severity with local attack vector (AV:L), low attack complexity (AC:L), no privileges required (PR:N), and user interaction required (UI:R).
-The vulnerability scope is unchanged (S:U), but the impact on confidentiality, integrity, and availability is high (C:H/I:H/A:H).
-No patches or exploits are currently publicly available, but the risk remains significant due to the potential for code execution.
-Adobe Substance3D - Modeler is widely used in digital content creation, making this vulnerability relevant to creative professionals and organizations relying on this software.
+The vulnerability arises during the parsing of a crafted file, where the software reads memory beyond the allocated buffer, potentially exposing sensitive data or corrupting memory.
+This memory corruption can be leveraged by attackers to execute arbitrary code within the context of the current user.
+Exploitation requires that a victim opens a maliciously crafted file, indicating that user interaction is mandatory.
+The vulnerability has a CVSS 3.1 base score of 7.8, reflecting high severity due to its impact on confidentiality, integrity, and availability, combined with low attack complexity and no required privileges.
+Although no public exploits are known at this time, the risk remains significant given the potential for code execution.
+Adobe has not yet published patches, so affected users must rely on interim mitigations.
+The vulnerability is particularly concerning for environments where Adobe Substance3D - Modeler is used to handle untrusted files or collaborate with external partners, as attackers could craft files to target specific users or organizations.

 Potential Impact